Analysis-Epic's slight win in the App Store case strengthens the fight against Google Play rules | ExBulletin

 Google’s Play Store uses rules similar to those dropped in Apple’s proceedings, limiting communication between developers and customers.
 DA Davidson analyst Tom Forte said Google could also be at risk.
 He also noted that the risk of new regulatory measures by lawmakers remains.

 However, Gonzales Rogers has allowed developers to withstand the requirement of further mourning.
-These rules, including the fact that in-app payments are made on Apple’s own system, allow the company to charge a fee of 15-30%.
+These rules, including the fact that in-app payments are made on Apple’s own system, allow companies to charge a fee of 15-30%.

-Apple lawyer Catherine Adams told reporters that her company was “very happy.”
-“Today’s ruling is not a win for developers or consumers,” Epic CEO Tim Sweeney wrote on Twitter.
+Apple’s legal counsel, Catherine Adams, told reporters that her company was very happy.
+Epic CEO Tim Sweeney wrote on Twitter that today’s ruling is neither a win for developers nor consumers.

 Professor Rebecca Ho Allensworth of Vanderbilt Law School said he agreed that Gonzales Rogers’ findings would discourage the proceedings against Google.